andyhorn/simple_routes/README.md

 If your route contains more than one _path segment_, build your path using the `fromSegments` method.

-Note that, if your route uses this helper method, it will need to be declared as a getter, rather than a property.

 ```dart
 class UserProfileRoute extends SimpleRoute {
   const UserProfileRoute();